 Loan Code of Conduct

 As a part of the Program Participation Agreement for participating in Title IV financial aid programs, institutions are required to develop and comply with a loan code of conduct that prohibits conflicts of interest for financial aid personnel with respect to all student loans.
-Any Azusa Pacific University financial aid officer or employee who has responsibilities with respect to student educational loans must annually be reminded to comply with this code of conduct.
-The following provisions bring Azusa Pacific University into compliance with the federal law [CFR 34 601.21 and HEOA 487].
+Any Azusa Pacific University employee who has responsibilities with respect to student educational loans must annually be reminded to comply with this code of conduct.
+In accordance with 34 CFR 601.21 and HEOA 487, Azusa Pacific University will comply with the following:

-- No financial aid officer or financial aid employee of Azusa Pacific University who has responsibilities with respect to education loans, or any of their family members, shall solicit or accept any gift from a lender, guarantor, or servicer of education loans.
+- No employee of Azusa Pacific University who has responsibilities with respect to education loans, or any of their family members, shall solicit or accept any gift from a lender, guarantor, or servicer of education loans.

 - For purposes of this prohibition, the term “gift” means any gratuity, favor, discount, entertainment, hospitality, loan or other item having a monetary value of more than a nominal value.